Derivation of the Variational Bayes Equations: The Variational Free Energy: Reverse K-L divergence and Log-Llikelihood

+For a discussion of the K-L divergence, together with the \textit{reverse} K-L divergence (which is used in all generative methods, including variational inference and active inference), see Maren (2024) \cite{Maren_2024_Minding-Your-Ps-and-Qs-Kullback-Leibler-Divergence}.

 We briefly interpret the physical meaning of the terms in Eqn.~\ref{eqn:variational-K-L-divergence-summation}.
-The K-L divergence measures the divergence between the model $q$ of (i.e., probability distribution over) the external system, and the external system itself, $\tilde{\psi}$.
+The \textit{reverse} K-L divergence measures the divergence between the model-distribution $q$ of (i.e., probability distribution over) the external system, as conditioned on the representation $\tilde{r}$, against the actual distribution of the external system itself $p(\tilde{\psi}|\tilde{s},\tilde{a},\tilde{r})$.

+We note that any time we write $p(x)$, we are implicitly writing $p(x|m)$, because we are using $p$ to represent the notion of a (generative) distribution that uses a certain parameter set $\theta$.

-The model $q$ is a model of the external system, $\tilde{\psi}$, which is why we write $q = q(\tilde{\psi})$.
+The model-distribution $q$ is a model of the external system, $\tilde{\psi}$, which is why we write $q = q(\tilde{\psi}|\tilde{r})$.
 The key feature in computing $q$ is that (for the application being considered here) we take it at the equilibrium state.
 That is, $q$ corresponds to the \textit{equilibrium free energy} of the external system, which can be computed (or approximated) if we have a suitable free energy equation.
-Thus, in Eqn.~\ref{eqn:variational-K-L-divergence-summation}, we are looking at the divergence between the model of the system at equilibrium and the probabilities of various components of the system, potentially in a not-yet-at-equilibrium state.
+Thus, in Eqn.~\ref{eqn:variational-K-L-divergence-summation}, we are looking at the divergence between the model-distribution of the system at equilibrium and the probabilities $p$ of various components of the system, potentially in a not-yet-at-equilibrium state.

-The parameter(s) $\theta$ can indeed influence $q$, but the notation for $\theta$ is suppressed throughout.
+The parameter(s) $\theta$ directly influence $p$, but the notation for $\theta$ is suppressed in this section.

 Thus, we can read the term $q(\tilde{\psi}|\tilde{r})$ as the ``probability distribution of the model of the external system $\tilde{\psi}$, which is computed based solely on the value of the representational units $\tilde{r}$ that are isolated from the external system $\tilde{\psi}$ by a Markov blanket, but these representational units are to be considered with their at-equilibrium values.''